X-ray Microscopy and Talbot Imaging with the Matter in Extreme Conditions X-ray Imager at LCLS

 \section{Concluding remarks}

 In conclusion, we have developed at X-ray imaging diagnostic at MEC that is available to the user community.
-It can be used in combination with the MEC long pulse laser to, for example, image shock waves and phase transformation in materials, and with the MEC short pulse laser system, to image its interaction with dense matter.
-The diagnostic has a 200nm resolution, and can operate using photon energies ranging from 6keV to 24keV.
-In combination with with Talbot grating, a Talbot Imaging setup can be used that is capable of measuring both intensity and phase changes introduced by a target with 200nm resolution.
+It can be used in combination with the MEC long pulse laser to, for example, image shock waves and phase transformation in materials, and with the MEC short pulse laser system, to image its interaction with dense plasmas.
+The diagnostic has a 200\,nm resolution, and can operate using photon energies ranging from 6keV to 24\,keV.
+In combination with with Talbot grating, a Talbot Imaging setup can be used to measure both intensity and phase changes introduced by a target with 200\,nm resolution.